Everything you need to know about covering your valuables

 • The appraiser’s signature (not an e-signature)

 • Info identifying the store where the appraisal was completed, preferably on company or store letterhead.
-We unfortunately can’t accept online appraisals, so they’ll need to be done in person.
+Unfortunately, we can’t accept online appraisals, so they’ll need to be done in person.

-So which should I submit— a receipt or an appraisal?
+So which should I provide— a receipt or an appraisal?

 What about artwork?
 Either a receipt or an appraisal might make sense, depending on the circumstances.
 We’re happy to answer specific questions and work through what documentation we need for your individual case.

-That said, there are a few things to keep in mind for specific extra cover categories.
+That said, there are a few things to keep in mind for specific types of items.

 • Bicycles and camera equipment: You probably have a receipt for these items.
-But if not, we can also accept a screenshot and website link to a retailer who is currently selling the same item.
-Make sure that the retail link you give us pertains to an item that is of the same, or most similar make/model, and year.
-You’ll also have to include that item’s serial and model numbers.
+If not, we can also accept a screenshot or link to a retailer’s website that is currently selling the same make and model of the item.
+You may also have to provide that item’s serial and model numbers if they have any.

-• Musical instruments: If you don’t have a store receipt for that sax or vintage jazz bass, we can also accept a signed appraisal from your local music shop.
+• Musical instruments: If you don’t have a store receipt for your sax or vintage jazz bass, we’ll also accept a signed appraisal from your local music shop.

 Share